Home

 Ontario provincial flag waving under bright sunlight.

 No business or government can sustain spending beyond its means for too long before facing bankruptcy.
-Ontario is grappling with significant provincial debt, which must be addressed through effective provincial debt reduction strategies.
-It is essential to balance budgets, at least during the four-year term of government, while implementing sensible taxation policies.
-Additionally, annual debt repayments need to commence immediately.
+Ontario is grappling with significant provincial debt - the highest provincial/state debt in North America - which must be addressed through effective provincial debt reduction strategies.
+It is essential to balance budgets, at least during the four-year term of government, while making annual debt repayments, starting as soon as possible.

 Sensible Taxation